ShadowCodersOfMordor/The-Fellowship-of-the-Code-2026/chapters/chapter-1-setting-out.md

 The ideas themselves were developed by us, while AI supported us in shaping and improving them.

+---

-# 4. Lessons Learned
+## Lessons Learned

 We realized that defining a system at a conceptual level is harder than expected.
 It is easy to be too vague or too complex at the same time.

 We learned that clarity is more important than complexity, especially when describing intent and capabilities.

-It also helped to think in concrete situations (like missing or conflicting information) instead of abstract ideas.
+It also helped to think in concrete situations, like missing or conflicting information, instead of abstract ideas.

 Finally, we understood that a good system definition is not about features, but about what problem is actually being solved and why it matters.